MohsinPanhwar/Brick-Breaker-Game/README.md

 How to build and run

 1. Open the project in your Java IDE.
-2. Compile and run the `Main` class in `src/BrickBreakerGame/Main.java`.
+2. Compile and run the `gameplay.java` class in src folder.